-If you’re looking for simplicity and convenience, yet your dealing with increased awareness to an aging prostate, try switching to a Mediterranean-inspired diet where you’ll find delicious foods for prostate health.
+If you’re looking for simplicity and convenience, yet you're dealing with increased awareness of an aging prostate, try switching to a Mediterranean-inspired diet where you’ll find delicious foods for prostate health.
 It’s clean, simple, versatile and stress-free eating.
-Plus, it won’t impact your food budget in a negative way.
+Plus, it won’t negatively impact your food budget.

 5 Diet Changes and Foods for Prostate Health

 1 – Eat These in Abundance

 - VEGETABLES – broccoli, kale, spinach, onions, cauliflower, carrots, tomatoes, Brussels sprouts, cucumbers …